grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

 - Increase the limit by setting the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).
-- Check the write requests latency through the `Mimir / Writes` dashboard and come back to investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
+- Check the write requests latency through the `Fire / Writes` dashboard and come back to investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
 - Consider scaling out the ingesters.

-### err-mimir-max-series-per-user
+### err-fire-max-series-per-user

 This error occurs when the number of in-memory series for a given tenant exceeds the configured limit.